Approved 4/14/06; Revised 9/20/19

 - Efforts at keeping professional services current and meaningful

-- Other aspects of teaching excellence
+- Other aspects of teaching excellence and professional service

 Describe any efforts made in ongoing professional development that was required or appropriate for your discipline, profession, or occupation.